 It's in your best interests to use different passwords on different apps and sites, even if you only change a few numbers or letters each time.

-- Our guide to the best antivirus package for 2016
+- Our guide to the best antivirus package

 Is TouchID as secure as we think it is?